bmuteau/portfolio-v1/README.md

     Front-End:
-        * fix scroll | tablet lockedpage
-        * check all the href
         * update all syntaxe name like this (computer_name_class) and delete !important
         * change the hard time by "timeComputer" in computer taskbar
         * verify windows open with "ac" in the taskbar in every computer page